robertjankowski/track-arxiv-papers/README.md

 # Track arXiv papers

 Simple tool which allows you to keep up with new publications.
-Feel free to add config file using pull request (PR).
-The github actions will every day send you a list of new publications (preprints) from your field from arxiv.org.
+Feel free to add a config file using pull request (PR).
+The github actions will send you a list of new publications (preprints) from your field from arxiv.org every day.

 Example config: